 October 4, 2011 – 5:00pm

 “Dark Souls!”
-I bark at the GameStop register sushi.
+I bark at the GameStop register bacon.
 I don’t like GameStop.
 I feel bad for the employees, but my objective is to get in and get out.

 “Did you pre-order it?”
 The clerk is a Zach Galifinakis-looking gamer stereotype of indeterminate age.

 “Nope.”
 I never pre-order things.
 I know GameStop employees are rated based on the number of pre-orders they sell, that they can even lose their jobs if they fail their quota, but I DON’T CARE.
 He heaves a morose sigh and rummages disconsolately through the cabinet.

 “Have you picked up the strategy guide?”
 He adds, sliding my game across the counter.
 There’s a pile of them next to the register.
 “This is, like, hella hard.”

 “Nope.”
 I never buy strategy guides.
 I have the internet.
 I’m now a double-fail to this guy; I didn’t pre-order and I won’t buy the guide.
 His last hope is a Game Informer subscription.

 He inflates, preparing to make the pitch, but something in my body language tells him that I won’t subscribe.
 He deflates.
 “Well, enjoy, man.
 Anything you’re interested in pre-ordering?
 Modern Warfare 3, maybe?
 Comes out in a month.”